 |Basemark X 1.1 High||31131||15134||15325|

-The Galaxy S7 we have been using is the European version with the Exynos 8890 processor (a Qualcomm Snapdragon 820 version is available in the US and we expect similar performance numbers from it).
-The new top-of-the-range processor from Samsung has four plus four CPU cores and Mali-T880 graphics.
+The Galaxy S7 we tested was the European version with the Exynos 8890 processor (a Qualcomm Snapdragon 820 version is available in the US and the performance is similar).
+The new top-of-the-range processor in the S7 includes four plus four CPU cores and Mali-T880 graphics.

-If only one or two cores are in use, they will be automatically overclocked to 2.6 GHz, which provides faster performance on most everyday tasks and the heat pipe cooling solution implemented into the S7 prevents thermal throttling in everyday life.
+If only one or two cores are in use, the Galaxy S7 processor is automatically overclocked to 2.6 GHz, which provides faster performance on most everyday tasks and the heat pipe cooling solution in the S7 prevents thermal throttling in everyday life.

 The internal storage is 32 GB UFS 2.0 memory.
-This flash memory provides the highest speeds we have seen on an Android device.
+This flash memory provides very high speeds.
 With 389 MB / s read and 68 MB / s write speeds registered in Vellamo Metal, the Galaxy S7 is 2.45 and 1.39 times faster, respectively, than the (almost) equally expensive Nexus 6P.

 In everyday life, you see this speed showcased when powering up or rebooting the device and, most noticeably, when installing and opening apps.
 If you’re upgrading from an older device, you will notice the difference immediately.

 One weak point of the S7 is the small internal memory it comes with, as around 7 of its 32 GB of internal storage space are chewed up before you even install anything.
-Thankfully, this can be extended by microSD card to house music, movies, images and even entire apps.
-Despite this, it does not house the true Adoptable Storage functionality that Marshmallow provides.
+Thankfully, this can be extended by a microSD card to store music, movies, images and even entire apps.
+Despite this, it does not have the true Adoptable Storage functionality that Marshmallow provides.

 The device we tested crashed once in five days, and another time the TouchWiz user interface had to restart.
 As Samsung delivers monthly security updates, early patches should improve the already impressive stability.